gameperson/info/page-workshop/using-scholar-GPT.md

 ## Abstract

 Artificial intelligence (AI) is reshaping how people interact with data and ideas, making knowledge more accessible than ever before.
-Yet, for many, AI remains unfamiliar or even unsettling.
+Yet, for many, AI remains unfamiliar or even unsettling, leaving them out of the benefits of using AI for themselves.

 This article explores how anyone can effectively engage with AI as a tool for learning, critical thinking, and discovery.
-By structuring interactions with AI through thoughtful questioning and exploration, complex concepts can become clearer, new connections can emerge, and understanding can deepen in unexpected ways.
+By structuring interactions with AI through thoughtful questioning and exploration, complex concepts will become clearer, new connections will emerge, and understanding can deepen in unexpected ways.

-Developing confidence in using AI, not as a replacement reasoning, as a thought partner to support curiosity and open new pathways for finding useful and accurate information.
+Developing confidence in using AI -- not as a replacement for reasoning, but as a thought partner -- can open new pathways for finding reliable information, recognizing inconsistencies, and refininrefining undetstnding within broader foundation of factual information.

-This arctical was written in collaboration with Scholar GPT, where we take a practical look at how different types of questions shape AI’s responses and how refining prompts can enhance clarity and insight.
+This arctical was written in collaboration with Scholar GPT, where we take a practical look at how different types of questions shape AI’s responses.
+By examining how AI analyzes information, cross-references sources, and adjusts to more precise queries, we’ll explore how refining prompts can enhance clarity and insight.

-Using an example from mathematics, we will demonstrate how AI can help make even the most abstract ideas more approachable through informed querry with iteration and refinement.
+Using an example from mathematics, we'll demonstrate how AI can help make even the most abstract ideas more approachable -- not only by providing information, but also by testing assumptions, uncovering gaps in reasoning, and encouraging deeper inquiry through iteration and refinement.

 ---